PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/recipe-upload.md

 In this example, the initial step has the same temperature as the first mash step and the time is 0 minutes.
 There is also no heat up time specified.
 The other mash steps are defined with the temperatures and time you need for your mash.

-When exporting such a recipe as beerxml and importing it into craftbeerpi, the recipe creation mechanism will define the step that has 0 minutes duration as mashin step.
+When exporting such a recipe as beerxml and importing it into craftbeerpi, the recipe creation mechanism will define the step that has 0 minutes duration as MashIn step.
 The system will be heated up to 62°C and sends a notification to the user to add malt and press the 'next step' button.

 {% hint style="info" %}
-If you don't want to add the additional step with the mashin temperature and 0 minutes as first step in your recipes, you can set the AddMashInStep parameter in the [settings ](settings.md#recipe-creation-settings)to 'yes'.
+If you don't want to add the additional step with the MashIn temperature and 0 minutes as first step in your recipes, you can set the AddMashInStep parameter in the [settings ](settings.md#recipe-creation-settings)to 'yes'.
 CraftbeerPi will add a MashIn step as first step that has the target temperature of your first mashstep.
 {% endhint %}

 ![Beersmith Mash Profile example](../../.gitbook/assets/cbpi4-recipe-upload-beersmith-example-mash.png)